 Total After-Call Time / Total Number of Calls

-Obviously, if an agent’s after-call work is taking too much time, you may want to consider eliminating some unnecessary steps of processing customer calls.
+Obviously, if an agent’s after-call work takes too much time, you may want to consider eliminating some unnecessary steps to process customer calls.
 Another problem could be the agent’s low productivity and lack of motivation.

 Number of Satisfied Customers / Number of Survey Responses X 100

-If a rate is pretty high you can conclude that your agents are using their time efficiency and doing a good job.
-On the contrary, if the number is pretty low that means your agents are not being as productive or helpful as they should be.
-If that’s the case, you should find what causes the problem and try to fix it. fu A cause can be different and lie in the agents’ performance or possibly in the environment they work in.
+If a rate is high, you can conclude that your agents use their time efficiently and do a good job of assuring high key call center metrics.
+If the number is pretty low, your agents are not being as productive or helpful as they should be.
+If that’s the case, you should find what causes the problem and try to fix it.
+A cause can be the agents’ performance and their work environment.

-This metric assesses the overall quality of agents’ communication with customers.
-This process involves monitoring and recording interactions and a following evaluation by specialists and managers according to key criteria and requirements.
+This process involves monitoring and recording interactions to be evaluated by specialists and managers according to key criteria and requirements.
 Here are things to pay attention to when analyzing your representatives’ performance:

-Collected information provides you with essential knowledge about the quality of every customer service interaction.
-Based on that data, you should create an improvement plan that the management team would utilize in its work with agents.
+The collected information provides you with essential knowledge about the quality of every customer service interaction.
+Based on that data, you should create an improvement plan for the management team to utilize in working with your agents.

 (Total of Inbound Calls – Total of Calls Handled) / (Total of Inbound Calls) x 100

-If your abandonment rate comes out to less than 5 percent it is generally seen as an acceptable figure.
-The low number tells you that your agents are keeping up with a volume of incoming calls.
-However, if the number is above average or high it signals that your agents miss a lot of customer calls.
+If your abandonment rate comes out to less than 5 percent, it is generally seen as an acceptable figure.
+The low number tells you that your agents are keeping up with the volume of incoming calls.
+However, if the number is above average or high, it signals that your agents miss a lot of customer calls.

-Besides adding more staff to your support team, which is an obvious solution to the problem, there are other methods that can help you improve your abandonment rate:
+Except for adding more staff to your support team, there are other methods that can help you improve your abandonment rate:

-Letting people know for how long they have to stay on hold gives them an opportunity to decide whether they have time for it or not.
-This way you give customers control over their time.
+Letting people know for how long they have to stay on hold allows them to decide whether they have time for it or not.
+This way, you give customers control over their time.

 The best alternative to keeping customers on hold is to offer them a call-back from the next available agent.
-This convenient option prevents caller frustration and improves an overall customer experience.
+This convenient option prevents caller frustration and improves the overall customer experience.

-Omnichannel support is a popular practice in customer support service.
+Multichannel support is a popular practice in customer support services.
 Offering interactions across multiple channels gives your customers more options and takes the pressure off your call center agents.

 A call center is a place where your business makes connections with customers.
-So it’s essential to ensure that it operates productively and professionally.
-For that, you have to keep track of all call center processes and have great management.
-It’s not an easy task but the metrics mentioned above will help you to get everything under control.
+That is why adding best practice call center metrics is essential to operate productively and professionally.
+You have to keep track of all call center processes and have great management to perform so.
+It’s not an easy task, but the metrics mentioned above will help you to get everything under control.